saimasanjidashila/saimasanjidashila/README.md

 ## 👩‍💻 About Me

-🎓 Master of Science in Computer Science at **Louisiana State University**
+🎓 Master of Science in Computer Science at **Louisiana State University**.
 💻 Passionate about building intelligent systems, web applications, and solving real-world problems using AI and software engineering.
 🌟 Always open to new perspectives and continuous learning.